axelbgds/React_Carousel/README.md

 # react-carousel<br>
-Carousel react from scratch with zero dependencies with vite.<br><br>
+Carousel React from scratch with zero dependencies with vite.<br><br>
 Vite (French word for "quick", pronounced /vit/, like "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 It consists of two major parts:
 A dev server that provides rich feature enhancements over native ES modules, for example extremely fast Hot Module Replacement (HMR).
 A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.